 Another C Side outlet, Bikini Bar on Sentosa is modelled after the lively beach bars in Bali, with sports screenings, a pool table and upbeat tunes curated by C Side’s resident DJ.
 Serving up a range of ice-cold beers the bar also makes mean margaritas and shooters.
 If you feel peckish, their tasty bites feature all the usual beach bar favourites like nachos, tacos and satay.

 50 Siloso Beach Walk, #01-01, Sentosa

 Georges was founded in Pasir Ris in 1999 as a small sea sports centre with a beverage kiosk, and slowly evolved to a beach bar serving Western grill classics.
 In 2004, it made the move to the East Coast Parkway.
-You’ll find it there still, serving up pastas, platters, burgers, Indian fare and more, with beers from a low $7.20 during happy hour (4-8pm).
+You’ll find it there still, serving up pastas, platters, burgers, Indian fare and more, with a happy hour from 4pm to 8pm.
 There are other Georges outlets in Singapore, too, including Georges @ The Cove, back in the original Pasir Ris spot at 133 Pasir Ris Road (Carpark E at Pasir Ris Park).

 Ohana Beach Club is a low-key coastal beach house at Pasir Ris Park with a “getaway” vibe, and a menu offering salads, sandwiches, wings and beers.
 It’s run by water sports operator Adventure Paddlers.
 So, you can hire a kayak, outrigger or SUP to begin with, then laze at the club for some post-activity snacks and drinks.